How to Start a Map Art Business in 2026

 Is map art commercial use allowed?

-Yes — every paid download from MapMarked includes a full commercial license.
+Yes — every clean download from MapMarked includes a full commercial license.
 You can sell prints on Etsy, at farmers markets, to real estate agents, anywhere.
 The OpenStreetMap attribution stays on the print (small corner text), but doesn't affect saleability.

 How long until I make my first map art sale?